 Water

 The frequency of watering will depend on the size of the plant, the type of substrate and the ambient humidity.
-It is essential not to overwater, as excess moisture can cause fungus and disease.
+It is essential to avoid overwatering, as excessive humidity can cause fungus and disease.

 Substrate

-The cannabis can be grown in soil or in hydroponic systems.
-If you choose soil, an aerated, well-drained mix is recommended.
-Hydroponic systems allow more precise control of nutrients but can be more complex for beginners.
+Cannabis can be grown in soil or in hydroponic systems.
+If you opt for soil, an aerated, well-drained mix is recommended.
+Hydroponic systems allow more precise control of nutrients, but can be more complex for beginners.

 Nutrients

 Cannabis plants need essential nutrients to grow.
-In vegetative stages, they require more nitrogen, while in the flowering stage they will need more phosphorus and potassium.
+In the vegetative stages they require more nitrogen, while in the flowering stage they will need more phosphorus and potassium.

-The cannabis prefers temperatures between 20°C and 28°C. Relative humidity should be between 40-60%.
-During the flowering stage, reducing humidity can help prevent mildew problems.
+Cannabis prefers temperatures between 20°C and 28°C. Relative humidity should be between 40-60%.
+During the flowering stage, reducing humidity can help prevent mold problems.

 Maximizing production requires constant attention and adjustments: